Search

 • sexual activity that includes animals

-What is the role of the Police?
+What is the role of the police?

 The National Police Chiefs Council (NPCC) has made it clear that incidents involving sharing nudes and semi-nudes should have an immediate focus on safeguarding children.
-In many cases, education settings may respond to incidents without involving the police, for example where an incident can be defined as ‘experimental’ and there is no evidence abusive or aggravating elements.
+In many cases, education settings may respond to incidents without involving the police, for example where an incident can be defined as ‘experimental’ and there is no evidence of abusive or aggravating elements.
 The police may, however, need to be involved in some cases to ensure thorough investigation, including the collection of all evidence (for example, through multi-agency checks).
 Even when the police are involved, a criminal justice response and formal sanction against a child or young person would only be considered in exceptional circumstances.

 What can a school do if sexting has occurred?